Annecali/QA-Testing-Docs/README.md

 # QA-Testing-Docs

 ## About
-This repository contains my test plan, test case, and bug reports on several websites.
+This repository contains my test plans, test cases, and bug reports on several websites.

 ## 1. ParaBank (Dummy Banking Website)